AGhost-7/node-dequed/readme.md

 The `double-ended-queue` module seems to be using a circular buffer.
 I think I can push the performance a bit further by using object pooling, but I want to make that optional without affecting the performance too much.

+Somehow having an object pool in place seems to hurt my performance more than anything...